DOC & TSATA Partner in Healthcare for Student Athletes

 TSATA, the Voice of Athletic Trainers in Texas

+TSATA promotes, enhances and advances the athletic training profession.
+TSATA is the voice of athletic trainers in Texas and an affiliate of The National Athletic Trainers’ Association, NATA.
 Founded in 1950, NATA has grown to more than 43,000 members worldwide.
 Their mission is to “represent, engage and foster the continued growth and development of the athletic training profession and athletic trainers as unique healthcare providers.”

 An athletic trainer healthcare professional focuses on proper conditioning, nutrition counseling, and the prevention, diagnosis and treatment of muscle and bone injuries and illnesses.

+A certified sports trainer must have a bachelor’s degree with a major in athletic training and then pass the ATC certification exam to be accredited.
 Mandi Amburn is an athletic trainer and PA for DOC Texas.
 She appreciates the symbiotic relationship between athletic trainers and orthopedic healthcare experts, PAs and physicians.
 She explains:

 An athletic trainer, a good coach, proper safety equipment, and DOC provide a necessary support team for high school athletes during the sports season.
 DOC is an immediate access orthopedic care clinic open seven days a week with extended weekend hours.
 For more information visit TSATA.com or directorthocare.com to find a DOC near you.

 #LetsTalkAboutPain is the 2019 theme for September National Pain Awareness Month.
 Fifty million Americans suffer…

 July 12, 2019